Makktu/wheres-my-60/README.md

 # WHERE'S MY 60?

-# The most simple bus-tracking webapp in the world...
+## The most simple bus-tracking webapp in the world...

-## A one-page webapp, designed to perform just one task: to track the current location of the Stagecoach no. 60 bus service running from Willenhall, Coventry to University Hospital. and from University Hospital to Willenhall, Coventry.
+### A one-page webapp, designed to perform just one task: to track the current location of the Stagecoach no. 60 bus service running from Willenhall, Coventry to University Hospital, and from University Hospital to Willenhall, Coventry.

 ### 21 Sept 2021